klmartinez/klmartinez.github.io/_posts/2022-07-26-ggplot-extensions-and-custom-themes.md

 `Cut: Good`, and so on, but that’s a lot of redundant text.
 I far prefer to put `Cut` once, above all the facets.

-The function `facet_nested()` is designed to allow nested facets, like nesting facets for cities within states, but we can use it as a hack-ish way to put `Cut` and `Clarity` above their respective facets.
+The function `facet_nested()` allows you to do stuff like nest facets for cities within states, but we can also use it as a hack-ish way to put `Cut` and `Clarity` above their respective facets.
 We make dummy variables called `cutname` and `clarityname`, then use those variables inside `facet_nested()`.